-- E. After final grading, not more than 5% of the lot shall be steeper than the natural Natural Gerade of the lot. - F. The total disturbed area shall not exceed the allowed percentage of the lot area as shown in TABLE 1 below. - G. Grading within street rights-of-way or tracts of land for private roads is exempt from the disturbance calculations.
-Any roadway grading beyond the limits of the dedicated rights-of-way or private road tracts shall be placed in slope easements and included within the calculations for land disturbance limitations. - H.I.
-A legally pre-existing disturbed area may be excluded from disturbed area calculations when the applicant has committed to complycomplies with all of the following restoration conditions: - 1. the The restored area shall follow original natural contours. - 2. the The restoration shall be treated with an aging agent approved by the Town Manager or Designee Engineer and planted with indigenous native desert material that is consistent in density with the area surrounding the undisturbed areas abutting the pre-existing disturbed area. - 3. the The restoration process shall be sealed by a landscape architect and/or a registered engineer or architectprofessional. - J. On-site retention may be required.
-Please reference the Town of Paradise Valley Storm

-Drain Design Manual for on-site retention requirements.
+- I. A legally pre-existing disturbed area may be excluded from disturbed area calculations when the applicant complies with all of the following restoration conditions: - 1.
+The restored area shall follow original natural contours. - 2.
+The restoration shall be treated with an aging agent approved by the Town Manager or Designee and planted with native desert material that is consistent in density with the area surrounding the undisturbed areas abutting the pre-existing disturbed area. - 3.
+The restoration process shall be sealed by a landscape architect and/or a registered professional. - J. On-site retention may be required.
+Please reference the Town of Paradise Valley Storm Drain Design Manual for on-site retention requirements. - K. On-site retention shall be counted as Disturbed Area.
+Retention areas not employing the use of retaining walls and vegetated with native plant material shall count as fifty (50%) percent disturbed area. - L. The livable portion of the main residence including garage and livable portions of detached accessory buildings shall not be counted as disturbed area provided that all buildings are within the required setbacks and do not exceed the building height limitations as specified in Section 2207 (II) (A) of this Ordinance.